DeTucker/EngageHub/README.md

 ## 👥 User Roles

+### First User (Automatic HR Manager)
+- **The first user to register** automatically becomes an HR Manager
+- This user is auto-approved and has full administrative access
+- No manual configuration required

 ### Employee
-- Default role for new registrations
+- Default role for all subsequent registrations
 - Requires HR approval before accessing dashboard
 - Can manage own tasks, leaves, and view performance/rewards

 ### HR Manager
-- Set `is_hr: true` in MongoDB user document
+- First registered user gets this role automatically
 - Full access to all management features
 - Can approve employees, assign tasks, review performance
+- Additional HR managers can be promoted by updating `is_hr: true` in MongoDB user document

 ---